 - in and around the ears

-- the eyebrows
+- on the eyebrows

-- the nose area
+- on the nose

-- the back
+- on the back

-- the upper portion of the chest
+- on the upper portion of the chest

 patches may be white or yellowish in color.
 This problem is commonly known

 - Skin in the affected area may be red.